exsquire/permuLite/README.md

  1. Modify the keywords argument of the loadingBae call within permuLite.R
  2. Modify the loading paths to the genome scan
  3. Modify the arguments of the full genome scan function scan1()
- 4. Modify the readRDS inputs and cp inputs in the "Build R script" and "Build batch script" sections, respectively.
+ 4. Modify the readRDS inputs and genome scan code in the "Build R script" section
+ 5. Modify the cp inputs in the "Build batch script" section

 ## To Use
 0. Setup
  - module load R (must have all required packages in user lib)